 Dan John Miller has phenomenally narrated John Green’s Paper Towns.
 His impressive vocal characterizations make this story enjoyable to listen to.
 Q’s friend, Radar, is my favourite of Miller’s vocal characterizations as his southern drawl adds to the character’s charisma.
 There are so many laugh out loud moments that are performed so well in this audio version.

-Audiobooks are another method to find enjoyment in reading a favourite author or book.
-This audiobook of Paper Towns really delivers with its amazing characters, connections and narration.
+Paper Towns by John Green is an amazing audiobook that really delivers with its amazing characters, connections and narration.
 One of my favourite books to listen to this year!